Heavy rain expected in Uttarakhand, east Rajasthan today

 Would love to get involved: Trump on Indo-China face-off

-The IMD also said that heavy rain in isolated places is also likely over Bihar and Odisha during September 6 to 9; Chhattisgarh on September 7 to 9 and Vidarbha on September 8 and 9.
+The IMD also said that heavy rain in isolated places is also likely over Bihar and Odisha from September 6 to 9; Chhattisgarh on September 7 to 9 and Vidarbha on September 8 and 9.

 A cyclonic circulation is also lying over the southeast and adjoining east central Arabian Sea off Karnataka and north Kerala coasts.
 This circulation is likely to meander over the same region during the next 3-4 days.
 Under its influence, widespread rain with isolated heavy rain and thunderstorm is likely over Peninsular India during the next 4-5 days.